 While an atheist is putting their faith in the absence of God, they are certainly only expressing a blind faith and not a true, biblical faith.
 By “blind faith” I mean it as the atheist uses it.
 When atheists say Christians have blind faith, they mean we have beliefs based on no evidence.
 This is not accurate and goes against what Christians are commended for in Scripture.

 Acts 17:11 explains, “Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.”
 Nowhere in Scripture are we told to form a belief based on the absence of evidence.
 Biblical faith is not opposed to evidence and must be based on beliefs that correspond with evidence (including logic).
+You don’t need an absence of evidence to have faith.
+You need an absence of proof.
+If you can see it fully you don’t need faith.

 Biblical faith is not blind faith.
 Biblical faith is believing a claim after analyzing the evidence and logical arguments even though you can’t prove the claim with one hundred percent certainty, and yet you also certainly cannot deny the claim even one percent.